-SITE NUMBER: B0205 NAME of SITE: Shielhill Farm Proposer: Scotia Homes Nature of the proposal: Residential develop ment of 1000 homes plus neighbourhood centre and primary school Checklist Score: 43 Constraints: Gree n belt and relationship to existing settlement Recommendation: Undesirable Justification: of both areas.
-Its deve een Bridge of Don and Potterton and has the green elopment would lead to urban sprawl.
-It is relatively following the Examination into the 2012 Local to meet the allowances set in the emerging St Development Plan.
-A rategic Development an is considered to be appropriate and was established Adequate housing and employment has been provided Plan.
-The emerging Strategic Development Plan ere is no numerical justification to allocate further Under these circumstances, it is considered th would justify allocating it for development. at there are insufficie ent over-riding benefits arising from this site which
+SITE NUMBER: B0205 NAME of SITE: Shielhill Farm

+Proposer: Scotia Homes

+Nature of the proposal: Residential development of 1000 homes plus neighbourhood centre and primary school

+Checklist Score: 43 Constraints: Green belt and relationship to existing settlement

+This forms part of an area which acts as a green space buffer between Bridge of Don and Potterton and has the green belt function of helping to protect the identity of both areas.
+Its development would lead to urban sprawl.
+It is relatively remote from existing facilities and accessibility is poor.

+The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
+Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
+The emerging Strategic Development Plan already seeks to supply a generous supply of housing land and there is no numerical justification to allocate further housing sites.

+Under these circumstances, it is considered that there are insufficient over-riding benefits arising from this site which would justify allocating it for development.